braniii/Ameixa/README.md

 #### What happens?

-* [ ] The activityname line is in [appfilter](https://gitlab.com/xphnx/ameixa/blob/master/app/src/main/res/xml/appfilter.xml)
+* [ ] The activityname line is in [appfilter.xml](https://gitlab.com/xphnx/ameixa/blob/master/app/src/main/res/xml/appfilter.xml)
-* [ ] The activityname has changed or is not in [appfilter](https://gitlab.com/xphnx/ameixa/blob/master/app/src/main/res/xml/appfilter.xml) --> Use [Turtl](https://f-droid.org/packages/org.xphnx.iconsubmit/) to find out the Activityname line to be included in appfilter.xml
+* [ ] The activityname has changed or is not in [appfilter.xml](https://gitlab.com/xphnx/ameixa/blob/master/app/src/main/res/xml/appfilter.xml) --> Use [Turtl](https://f-droid.org/packages/org.xphnx.iconsubmit) to find out the activityname line to be included in appfilter.xml

 </br>
 * [ ] The icon is in the [icons folder](https://gitlab.com/xphnx/ameixa/tree/master/icons)